The Moon Is a Harsh Mistress: Influence

-The book popularized the acronym TANSTAAFL ("There Ain't No Such Thing As A Free Lunch"), and helped popularize Loglan, a constructed language which is used in the story for precise human-computer interaction.
+The book popularized the acronym TANSTAAFL ("There Ain't No Such Thing As A Free Lunch"), (Note: The acronym for "There Ain't No Such Thing As A Free Lunch!" is a common expression on Luna, which states one of the main themes of the book's political system.) and helped popularize Loglan, a constructed language which is used in the story for precise human-computer interaction.
 The Oxford Dictionary of Quotations credits this novel with the first printed appearance of the phrase "There's no such thing as a free lunch."
 However, there are many earlier examples of the phrase in written English going as far back as the turn of the 20th century.
-The Hacker Manifesto, an influential essay by Loyd Blankenship that became a cornerstone of hacker culture, was inspired by the book's "idea of revolution."
+"The Hacker Manifesto", an influential essay by Loyd Blankenship that became a cornerstone of hacker culture, was inspired by the book's "idea of revolution."

 Audiobook releases

-Two unabridged audiobook versions of The Moon is a Harsh Mistress have been produced.
+Two unabridged audiobook versions of The Moon Is a Harsh Mistress have been produced.